seaan/SHCOneMonth/README.md

-# SHCOneMonth
+# TEAM 2 One Month Project 2016
-Team 2's github repo for our One Month Project, the most updated version of the code project will be put here.
+Team 2's github repo for our One Month Project.

-Thomas is master programmer haha!
-Who is better than Sean.
-Chloe is da best, you n00bs. <3
+The team includes:
+  Sean Widmier, Mark Richter, Einaam Alim, An Nguyen, Thomas Salverson

+Objectives of the Project: